For the fallen...

 This site is an attempt to record and commemorate all those pupils and staff members of Bolton Church Institute School who lost their lives while serving their country during the First and Second World Wars.

 Please use the navigation buttons on the left to enter the memorial pages.

 If you would like to contact us, please use the online feedback form here

 The School was founded in Bolton, Lancashire, England in 1855 on the initiative of the Reverend Canon James Slade, Vicar of Bolton and other prominent townspeople.

-The school building itself was in Silverwell Street, off Bradshawgate, close to Bolton town centre and even closer to Bolton Parish Church, which can be seen in the background of the photograph below.
+The School building itself was in Silverwell Street, off Bradshawgate, close to Bolton town centre and even closer to Bolton Parish Church, which can be seen in the background of the photographs below.